jimpil/duratom/README.md

 ```

-## Asynchronous commit
+## Asynchronous commits (by default)
 In `duratom` persisting to storage happens asynchronously (via an `agent`).
 This ensures minimum overhead  (duratoms feel like regular atoms regardless of the storage backend), but more importantly safety (writes never collide).
 However, this also means that if you *manually* take a peek at storage without allowing sufficient time for the writes, you might momentarily see inconsistent values between the duratom and its storage.
 That is not a problem though, it just means that the state of the duratom won't necessarily be the same as the persisted state at *all* times.
 For instance, this is precisely why you will find some `Thread/sleep` expressions in the `core_test.clj` namespace.

+If you're not comfortable with the above, or if for whatever reason you prefer synchronous commits, `duratom 0.4.3` adds support for them.
+You just need to provide some value as the `:commit-mode` in your `rw` map.
+That value can be anything but nil, nor `:duratom.core/async` (I use `:sync` in the unit-tests) as these two are reserved for async commits.
+Consequently, existing users that were relying on custom readers/writers are not affected.

 ## Default EDN readers